n00b69/woa-op7/guide/1-partition.md

 > If your device is not detected in fastboot or recovery mode, you'll have to install USB drivers [using this guide](troubleshooting.md#device-is-not-recognized-in-fastboot-or-recovery)

 #### Boot modified TWRP recovery
-> [!Note]
-> This image may not boot on OOS12, if this is the case, downgrade to OOS11 first, install Windows, then update back to OOS12.

-> While your phone is in fastboot mode
+> While your phone is in fastboot mode, replace `path\to\moddedtwrp.img` with the actual path of the image
 ```cmd
 fastboot boot path\to\moddedtwrp.img
 ```